 To bootstrap export/processing, a processing image is provided.
-A container instantiated from this image is Ubuntu 16.04 and pre-installed with the warc iterator tools, find_warcs.py, and some other useful tools.
+A container instantiated from this image is Ubuntu 14.04 and pre-installed with the warc iterator tools, find_warcs.py, and some other useful tools.
 (Warc iterators and find_warcs.py are described below.)
-It will also have read-only access to the data in sfm data directories (e.g. /sfm-collection-set-data) and read/write access to /sfm-processing.
+It will also have read-only access to the data from /sfm-data and read/write access to /sfm-processing.